oqolarte/oblong/content/project/site.md

 ---
 ## Status: On-going {.statusOnGoing}

 The making of this site is itself a personal project.
-Here in this oversized Colophon I will discuss how and, most importantly, why this all was conceived.
+In this oversized Colophon,
+I'll tell you about my brutalist website, the design of which is an accurate depiction of my knack for simplicity.

 The status is likely to stay **on-going**;
 this site is always under construction.